 Mike has 34 years’ experience in senior executive roles in social and affordable housing including direct housing provision, policy development and legal advisory services in the UK and Australia from 1996.
 Mike was the Founder and is now the Managing Director of the National Affordable Housing Consortium, one of Australia’s leaders in the provision of affordable housing, with 3,520 dwellings delivered and $1.3 billion (AUD) in private investment attracted.

 Mike is a Director of BuyAssist Australia, a NAHC subsidiary, which provides Shared Equity Home Ownership in Victoria and Queensland, and Affordable Rentals Victoria, a JV SPV with CEHL, which is purchasing a $43m new-build portfolio for tenanting under the Victorian Social Housing Growth Fund.

-Professor Earl has a PhD in Institutional Investment in Low Income Housing from QUT; and qualifications in project management, property development and quantity surveying.
-He holds an adjunct professorship at Griffith University.
+Professor Earl has a PhD "research topic Institutional Investment in Low Income Housing" from QUT; and qualifications in project management, property development and quantity surveying.
+He holds an adjunct professorship at Griffith University and Federation University.